eddmann/eddmann.github.io/_posts/2021/2021-02-03-advent-of-code-2015-day-10-elves-look-elves-say.md

 };
 ```

-Providing an optional initial value, this function abstracts away the mutational looping required to apply this process in a performant manor.
+Providing an optional initial value, this function abstracts away the mutational looping required to apply this process in a performant manner.
-With these two functions now present we can compose them together and find the 40th term which is requird to answer this parts question 🌟.
+With these two functions now present, we can compose them together and find the 40th term, which is required to answer this part's question 🌟.

 ```typescript
 const part1 = (input: string): number =>